Skip to main content

 • music

-The music in the game has received widespread acclaim for its captivating chiptune soundtrack, which enhances the overall atmosphere and gameplay experience.
-Many players have noted its nostalgic quality, likening it to classic titles, and praised its ability to complement the game's visuals and mechanics seamlessly.
-While some minor criticisms exist regarding specific tracks, the overwhelming consensus is that the soundtrack is a standout feature, contributing significantly to the game's charm and replayability.
+The music in the game has received widespread acclaim, with many reviewers praising its catchy chiptune soundtrack that enhances the overall atmosphere and gameplay experience.
+The soundtrack is often described as nostalgic, fitting seamlessly with the retro visuals and gameplay mechanics, and is compared favorably to iconic titles like "Undertale" and "Cave Story."
+While some minor criticisms exist regarding specific tracks or the volume of pause music, the overall consensus is that the music significantly contributes to the game's charm and replayability.

 • “The music, visuals, and setting are all incredible, but choosing the roguelite genre was a mistake.”

-• “The soundtrack cleverly reprises earlier songs and flows with the action and plot developments seamlessly.”
+• “The soundtrack cleverly reprises earlier songs in the soundtrack and flows with the action and plot developments seamlessly.”

 • “The soundtrack on the first level is stupid and breaks the immersion.”